GreenVeggi/Thoth/pages/mixed methods research.md

 - Approach to inquiry that combines or integrates both qualitative and quantitative forms of research.
-It involves philosophical assumptions, the use of qualitative and quantitative approaches, and the mixing or integrating of both approaches in a study.
+It involves philosophical assumptions, the use of qualitative and quantitative approaches, and the mixing or integrating of both approaches in a study. #definition
+	- Creswell, J. W., & Plano Clark, V. L. (2018).
+Designing and conducting mixed methods research (Third Edition).
+SAGE. #creswellResearchDesignQualitative2018
+-